-The community campus and other proposals for the site are taken into the site via North Crescent Road and an will lead to additional demand for movement within the centre of the town and this will need to be considered both in the design of the site, and the impact of this on other roads, junctions, path connections and public transport services.
+The community campus and other proposals for the site will lead to additional demand for movement within the centre of the town and this will need to be considered both in the design of the site, and the impact of this on other roads, junctions, path connections and public transport services.
 While a full Transport Impact Assessment will be developed and submitted with planning applications for the site, this section sets out key transport and connectivity issues which have informed the development framework.